Testers Wanted

 You have likely heard of the two technologies fighting for space in our computer drives and movie players: HD DVD and Blu Ray.
 Toshiba is the driving force of the former and Sony and Panasonic the defenders of the latter.
 The HD DVD is cheaper to produce and may be more easily compatible with todays technology but the Blu Ray holds more and is the better technology.
 But this isn’t a tech article, that would be too useful.
 If you want to read more about the technology read something like this.

 Both formats have a large number of companies behind them.
-Big movie corporations are on both sides, Apple and Dell are backing the Blu Ray and now Microsoft and Intel have come out in favor of the HD DVD. → May God smite me if I stop reading here!
+Big movie corporations are on both sides, Apple and Dell are backing the Blu Ray and now Microsoft and Intel have come out in favor of the HD DVD.
+Some of the discord must be political (not really political, but less about the actual technologies and more about the companies).
+If Sony is pushing one then Microsoft must align themselves with the other. → The fuck does Cuno care about reading?

 Micro Madness